NATroutter/NATLibs/README.md

 NATLibs is simple and powerful spigot plugin library that provides
 easier and faster way to do things in code i have made this library mainly
-for my personal use but if you want to use it feel free to do it
+for my personal use but if you want to use it feel free to use it

 </div>